Tubular excision and Steklov eigenvalues: Introduction

 \end{theoreme}

 This theorem shows that in the limit $\eps\to 0$, the Steklov spectrum collapses to a sequence of infinite diverging clusters indexed by the parameter $j\geq 0$.
 It is remarkable that the geometry of the submanifold $N\subset M$ has no influence on this limit behaviour.
 Indeed the only remaining information related to $N$ is its codimension $m-n$.

-The hypothesis that $N$ is connected is crucial.
-Multiple perforations will be considered elsewhere.
+\begin{remarque} If $N$ is not connected, equation \eqref{eq:mainresultIntro} stays true for each eigenvalue whose index is larger than the number of boundary component of $\Omega_\eps$.
+Indeed, the proof works for those eigenvalues.
+The general case will be considered elsewhere. \end{remarque}

 In the limit $\eps\to 0$ the ordered eigenvalues $\sigma_k(\Omega_\eps)$ correspond to the smallest cluster, at $j=0$. \begin{corollaire} Let $M$ be a smooth compact Riemannian manifold of dimension $m\geq 3$ and let $N\subset M$ be a smooth closed connected embedded submanifold of dimension $0<n\leq m-2$.
 Then for each $k\in\N$,